-Quick Summary: Download the 15-Point Website Usability Checklist (PDF) to find quick ways to improve your site, and read the guide below for further explanations of each point.
+Download the 15-Point Website Usability Checklist (PDF) to find quick ways to improve your site, and read this full guide for further explanations of each point.

 When you make a website easier to use, users are more likely to stay on your site, become engaged with your brand, and more likely to help you achieve your goals.

 I (John Turner, Chief Usability Guy at Expert Usability) became passionate about usability when I saw how quickly and effectively it could increase profits in my job at the time, working for an ecommerce website.